 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-Pro2 is the clear winner of the match-up (17 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-Pro2 emerges as the winner of the contest (17 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-Pro2 and the Sony RX10 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the X-Pro2 or the RX10 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.